birukbelihu/pyglow/README.md

 ### Running the examples

-if you want to run the examples you can install pyglow stable or development version in your virtual environment & you can simply test them.
+if you want to run the examples you can install pyglow stable or development version in your virtual environment & you can simply run them.

 ### Set up Python virtual environment(I recommend using [uv](https://github.com/astral-sh/uv) for lightning speed)